ABorNot2B/HijaziTranscriber/README.md

 ## Features
 - Lexicon-based IPA transcription for Hijazi Arabic
 - Diacritic stripping for input normalization
-- ~~[UNK] tagging for out-of-vocabulary words~~ v1.1 is supports fallback, see details below
+- ~~[UNK] tagging for out-of-vocabulary words~~ v1.1 supports fallback, see details below
 - UTF-8 safe
 - GUI mode

 ## Limitations
 - Only one IPA variant per word is retained.
 Future versions may support variant-aware transcription.
 - ~~Lexicon must be manually curated.
-[UNK] is returned for missing entries.~~ v1.1 is supports fallback, see details below.
+[UNK] is returned for missing entries.~~ v1.1 supports fallback, see details below.

 ## v1.1 Release Notes:
 HijaziTranscriber now includes a custom fallback transcriber for [UNK] words fr.
 When a word is not found in the lexicon, the tool applies a 1:1 character-to-IPA mapping with phonological rules tailored to Hijazi Arabic.
 A GUI toggle lets users choose whether to display fallback tags ([F]) for transparency.